HabibaBasel/Lumenex/README.md

 https://youtu.be/hizODaglTQc?si=xbeFA-vbSrK7RrDu

-For the presentation explanting the team's project and project idea please refer to this URL
+For the presentation and the video explaining our team's project and the project idea please refer to this URL

 https://drive.google.com/file/d/1AneyUcL_3Y9XUh8oLMX-dcdUcVmgol1o/view?usp=sharing